 $3 Prescriptions.* Yes, really.

-- Are generics really the same as brand name drugs?
+- Are generic meds really the same as brand name drugs?

 Just because a drug is generic doesn’t mean it’s less effective.
-The FDA mandates that the same active ingredient be present in the generic substituted product, and that the generic drug is as effective as the equivalent brand drug.
-Although the inactive ingredients can differ from generic manufacturer to manufacturer, the amount of the active ingredient is government-regulated.
+The FDA makes sure the same active ingredients are present in the generic substituted product and that the generic drug is as effective as the equivalent brand drug.
+(The only thing that’s really different are the inactive ingredients.)

 - How do I know if the drug I’m taking can be replaced with one on the $3 list?